These easy chocolate dipped madeleines are so buttery and pillowy soft! They are especially delicious paired with a big cup of coffee.

 - They simply taste amazing!
 Honestly, it was hard not to just eat all of the batter before popping them in the oven..

 - The texture.
 So fluffy.
 So pillowy.
 So buttery.
-No one will know these are gluten free madeleines, because the texture is so much like the classic cookie you know and love.
+No one will know these are gluten free chocolate dipped madeleines, because the texture is so much like the classic cookie you know and love.

 - There are so many ways to dress these eggless madeleines up.
-I kept mine simple this time but you can dip them in melted chocolate or sprinkle with some powdered sugar.
+If you wanted to skip the chocolate, you could sprinkle with some powdered sugar.
 Delicious!

 - Once you grease your trays (make sure you get every ridge!), store them in the fridge so they are nice and cold by the time you're ready to fill them.